• Skip to primary navigation

 2. Sift the powdered sugar in a mixing bowl.
 Whisk in the egg white and 2 tablespoons of the strained juice from the reserved orange, whisk well until smooth and glossy.
 The icing should slowly stream off the whisk in a smooth ribbon.
 If the icing seems too thick, add more orange juice, 1 tablespoon at a time.
 If it’s too thin, add more sifted powdered sugar, 1 tablespoon at a time.

 3. Cap your pastry bag with a small, round pastry tip.
-Outline the cookies to create a barrier and prevent the icing from running down the sides of the cookies.
-Then flood the cookies with icing right away for a smooth, eggshell finish.
+Outline the bodies of the llama cookies, leaving the lets, necks and faces exposed.
+Outlining creates a barrier that prevents the icing from running down the sides of the cookies.
+Flood the inside of the outlined cookies with icing right away for a smooth, eggshell finish.

 4. While the icing is still wet, gently dip the exposed icing into the shredded coconut flakes so they stick to the iced areas of the cookies.
 Place on a cooling rack to set for at least an hour before serving.